APPENDIX D

 i) Ensure both A and B results have been saved and the event time has passed.

-ii) Or, select DISPLAY|Events Results to obtain a printout.
+ii) Select DISPLAY|Events Results to obtain a printout.

-iii) Confirm the program prints by choosin Print|Printer Control|Print Test Page.
+iii) Confirm the program prints by choosing Print|Printer Control|Print Test Page.

 Problem: My printer does not print anything